Johnson and Chicago State host Citadel

 Chicago State Cougars (6-17) at Citadel Bulldogs (9-13, 4-6 SoCon)

 The Cougars are 1-17 on the road.
-Chicago State gives up 73.3 points to opponents and has been outscored by 4.8 points per game.
+Chicago State is 0-4 in games decided by 3 points or fewer.

 TOP PERFORMERS: Stephen Clark is averaging 17 points, 6.6 rebounds and 1.9 blocks for the Bulldogs.
-Austin Ash is averaging 14.5 points over the last 10 games for Citadel.
+Austin Ash is averaging 14.5 points and 5.2 rebounds over the past 10 games for Citadel.

-Elijah Weaver averages 2.0 made 3-pointers per game for the Cougars, scoring 11.7 points while shooting 32.6% from beyond the arc.
-Wesley Cardet Jr. is averaging 17.9 points over the past 10 games for Chicago State.
+Wesley Cardet Jr. is shooting 45.5% and averaging 17.1 points for the Cougars.
+Jahsean Corbett is averaging 12.9 points over the last 10 games for Chicago State.

 LAST 10 GAMES: Bulldogs: 4-6, averaging 67.3 points, 28.2 rebounds, 11.6 assists, 5.3 steals and 3.0 blocks per game while shooting 42.5% from the field.
 Their opponents have averaged 74.0 points per game.